nichiesystems/uswdocs/src/faq/ios/tr/ethereum/what-are-erc20-tokens.md

 Ethereum blockchain is foremost a platform that enables creation of autonomous services powered by smart contracts.
 Some of the popular services include:

-- Uniswap >> token exchange service
+- Uniswap >> token exchange services
 - MakerDAO >> borrowing service
 - Synthetix >> derivatives trading service